gecio/gecio.github.io/docs/_imke/machinedeployments/nodeflavors/index.en.md

     ![Edit-Node](edit-node.png?resize=600,700)

-1. Soon after performing these steps, a confirmation message pops up and your node flavor has been changed successfully.
+1. Soon after performing these steps, a confirmation message pops up, and your node flavor has been changed successfully.

     ![Success-Message](success-message.png?resize=600,700)